Ragi Porridge Recipe

 Instructions

-Below is a step-by-step guide on how to make both salty as well as sweet ragi porridge.
+Below is a step-by-step guide on making salty and sweet ragi porridge.

 Sweet Porridge

-1. First Method: Heat a pan, and take ragi flour in it.
-Next, add water to it.
+1. First Method: Heat a pan and add ragi flour.
+Next, add water.
 Mix it well and let it cook.
-Keep stirring it constantly to prevent it from burning and until the mixture thickens.
+Keep stirring it constantly to prevent it from burning until the mixture thickens.
 Once it turns thick, your ragi malt will be ready.
 Turn off the heat and serve warm.

 2. Second Method: